Sandburg Satisfactory Academic Progress Policy

 The review of a student's SAP status is based on the entire academic record, even if the student did not receive financial aid for prior semesters of enrollment.

-At the end of each semester a student's SAP status will be calculated.
+A student's SAP status will be calculated at the end of each semester.
 Students who are below the requirements and who have applied for financial aid, scholarships or other funding will receive a notice from the Financial Aid Office if they are not meeting the SAP requirements.

 Students will be considered to have an eligible SAP status if they: